jlesar/tidydata-project/Codebook.md

 The run_analysis.R script combines the six pertinent text files from the original data package into a dataframe, extracts the variables measuring mean and standard variation, and transforms the data into a narrower set by presenting those variables as a single variable ("measurement").
 It then applies labels and takes the average of the means and standard deviations for each measurement, so that the final tidy dataset ("tidyfinal") gives the average of each mean and standard deviation for each activity and each subject.

-<<link to the readme document that describes the code in greater detail>>
+The <a href="https://github.com/jlesar/tidydata-project/blob/master/README.md">README.md file</a> describes the code in greater detail.

 <h2>About the tidyfinal file</h2>